maus-me/woopEssentials/README.md

     "ChannelId": 0,
     // Discord GuildID to link all discord features to "GuildId": 0,

+    // discord channel where admin logs go to, only works if influxdb is setup as well
+    // if set to 0 it will be disabled "AdminLogChannelId": 0,
+    // privileges of commands that will trigger a log in the admin log for discord
+    // also item spawning from creative will be logged to discord +  gamemode changes "AdminPrivilegeToMonitor": ["gamemode", "pickingrange", "kick", "ban", "whitelist",
+      "give", "controlserver", "tp", "time", "grantrevoke", "root", "commandplayer"],

     // Roles that are allowd to use whitelist/allowcharselonce - use the /modifypermissions slashcommand to add/remove roles "ModerationRoles": null,
     // if true only the user that uses a discord slashcommand will see the response from the bot